jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-system by using a CAN injector device.111 The device can be connected to the control CAN bus from the headlight connector, the taillight connector, or even by punching a hole in a panel where the twisted pair of CAN wires go right pastto impersonate the smart key ECU.
-The researcher discovered the method after conducting a lengthy digital forensic investigation into the July 2022 theft of his Japanese OEM vehicle, following two previous failed attempts.112 2024 Upstream Security Ltd. All Rights Reserved
+system by using a CAN injector device.111 The device can be connected to the control CAN bus from the headlight connector, the taillight connector, or even by punching a hole in a panel where the twisted pair of CAN wires go right past—to impersonate the smart key ECU.
+The researcher discovered the method after conducting a lengthy digital forensic investigation into the July 2022 theft of his Japanese OEM vehicle, following two previous failed attempts.112
+© 2024 Upstream Security Ltd. All Rights Reserved
 59
 ECUs
-Electronic Control Units (ECUs)responsible for engine, steering, braking, windows, keyless entry, and various critical systemscan be interfered with or manipulated.
+Electronic Control Units (ECUs)—responsible for engine, steering, braking, windows, keyless entry, and various critical systems—can be interfered with or manipulated.
 Hackers try to manipulate ECUs and take control of their functions by running multiple sophisticated systems at the same time.
 In February 2023, the National Highway Traffic Safety Administration